umbraco-community/Umbraco.Community.Sustainability/.github/README.md

 Contributions to this package are most welcome!
 Please read the [Contributing Guidelines](CONTRIBUTING.md) for how to get involved.

+Here are some things for our roadmap:

+- A visual review of the content app
+- Dashboard
+- Health checks
+- Content and media warnings
+- Configuration options
+- Improved accuracy of reporting

 ## License

 Copyright &copy; [Rick Butterfield](https://rickbutterfield.dev), and other contributors.